Have you ever been the victim of mom-shaming?

 - Self Care.
-Some moms may pass judgment when other moms take time for themselves since you’re not spending that time with your child.
+Some moms may pass judgment when other moms take time for themselves since they’re not spending that time with their child.
 Maybe you send your kid to daycare on your days off or maybe you go to the gym regularly.

 Keep in mind that sometimes these judgments and criticisms are not made intentionally.
 Sometimes other moms genuinely feel they are helping you out by offering their unsolicited advice.

 That doesn’t make it cool, though, which is why later in this article I’m going to go over how to deal with these moms and ensure that their behavior doesn’t affect your own mental health.

 Because of the rise in mom-shaming due to social media, and the increased pressure for mothers to be “perfect”, the expectations of motherhood have expanded significantly.

 The intensity of these higher expectations can have a negative impact on a mother’s mental well-being – contributing strongly to anxiety and depression.

 Therefore, there is definitely a connection between over-parenting and our mental health.